Manikkam

-Manikkam is a 1996 Indian Tamil-language action drama film directed by Surya Prakash (credited as K. V. Pandian) in his debut and produced by T. Siva.
+Manikkam (Note: Also the title character.) is a 1996 Indian Tamil-language action drama film directed by Surya Prakash (credited as K. V. Pandian) in his debut and produced by T. Siva.
 The film stars Rajkiran and Vanitha Vijayakumar, while Vinu Chakravarthy and Gandhimathi play supporting roles.
 It was released on 7 September 1996.

 Plot

 The story of “Manikkam” is based on the Tamil religious belief of yesteryear heroes, brave-hearts, warriors (“veerargal”) eventually becoming worshipped as sub-deities and believed to become “protectors” of villages.
 These are locally known as “kaval deivangal”, or “guardian gods”.
 Manikkam (Rajkiran) is a protector (kaaval) of many local villages, but he resides at a village in Vadipatti.

 Manikkam is believed to get the “arul vakku” from the local Neethi Amman kovil and operates accordingly.
 Meanwhile, local villagers are terrorized by Karuvayan (Mansoor Ali Khan) and the gang from a local town called Vakkanoor.
 Karuvayan is a ruthless bandit that thrives on the livelihood of stealing from others and selling arrack.
 The heroine Savithri (Vanitha Vijayakumar) comes back home from London and resides with her grandmother (Jayanthi); Savithri's “thai maaman” Anandaraj is a local goon who also makes money illicitly and utilizes Karuvayan and the Vakkanoor gang to handle business.
 Manikkam has many brothers and sisters and while he is the “kaaval” for many villages, he eventually becomes a “kaaval” for Savithri's village.
 Despite guarding villages, Manikkam has a responsibility of getting his 8 sisters married.

 On a stroll through the village in Achanampatti, Savithri encounters the Karuppasamy kovil and asks why it is locked up; Savithri's grandmother explains that 5 years ago during a festival, Anandaraj was angry that he did not get the “parivattam” (a form of honor), so he ordered Karuvayan and Vakkanoor gang to kill the attendants and to lock the temple and ever since, nobody was able to attend the temple.
 Manikkam's father Virumandi (Vinu Chakravarthy) resides in Usilampatti and ends up marrying a 16-year-old girl, disgracing the family once more (he is married to many wives) and ruining a proposal for one of his daughters.
 Disgusted, Manikkam confronts his father about the marriage and a war of words leads to Manikkam getting kicked out his house with his siblings and grandmother Gandhimathi joining him.